Origin of Meaning

 It would be a mistake to interpret the Quran in today’s Arabic, because the language has changed.

-An example of this is interpreting Allah saying “star” refers to the scientific definition of star.
+An example of this is interpreting Allah saying “star” with the scientific definition of star.

-The Quran was revealed to the Arabs at that time, so it can only be interpreted in their language, and they made no distinction between planets, stars (in our usual definition), and comets.
-In fact, we today also often don’t make distinctions such as when we say “shooting star.”
+The Quran was revealed to the Arabs in the 7th century.
+It can only be interpreted in their language, and they made no distinction between planets, stars (in our usual definition), and comets.
+In fact, we today also often don’t make distinctions like when we say “shooting star.”

 Definitions and Dictionaries